marquart/naturkundemuseum-annotation/README.md

 7. Execute `py ParseUIMAXMI.py`.
 Your consolidated and enriched data can now be found:
     1. As JSONs in `./Data/JSON/`
     2. As one [pickled file](https://docs.python.org/3/library/pickle.html) in `./Data/ParsedSemanticAnnotations.pickle`
     3. As one JSON for the website in `./website/public/webdata.json` (and one file with statistics for the website in `./website/public/class_stats.json`)
+8. In order to generate the data for the `Analyze`-Tab on Website: execute `py BuildAnalyticsWeb.py`.
+Three files will be written to `./Website/public/`
+    1. `./Website/public/Locations.json`
+    2. `./Website/public/Persons.json`
+    3. `./Website/public/Collections.json`